 All client funds and securities are held by a custodian in accounts identified individually to the client.
 Some investments are custodied by or through the issuer, for example mutual funds or variable annuity products.
 Clients receive written transaction confirmations and/or accounts statements directly from the custodian (or issuer).
 Clients will also receive periodic, written reports from AAS and its Advisors.
 Clients are urged to compare any report provided by AAS and its Advisors with the confirmations and statements directly received from the custodian.
+The Firm's periodic, written reports should not be relied upon for tax purposes.
+In the event of any discrepancy between our report(s) and any statement you receive from NFS regarding the same investment, you should rely on the statement from NFS.
 Note: The custodian does not verify the accuracy of AAS' advisory fee calculation and clients do not receive an invoice from AAS showing calculation of its advisory fees.
 Clients should speak with their Advisor with any questions or contact the Firm using the information on the front of this Brochure.